scverse/rapids_singlecell/README.md

 # rapids-singlecell

 ## Background
-This repository offers some tools to make analyses of single cell datasets faster by running them on the GPU.
-The functions are analogous versions of functions that can be found within [scanpy](https://github.com/scverse/scanpy) from the Theis lab or functions from [rapids-single-cell-examples](https://github.com/clara-parabricks/rapids-single-cell-examples) created by the Nvidia RAPIDS team.
-Most functions are kept close to the original code to ensure compatibility.
-My aim with this repository was to use the speedup that GPU computing offers and combine it with the ease of use from scanpy.

-## News

-I'm very honored to announce that I was invited to co-author a technical blog post that demonstrates the capabilities and performance of *rapids-singlecell* for NVIDIA.
-You can read through the blog [here](https://developer.nvidia.com/blog/gpu-accelerated-single-cell-rna-analysis-with-rapids-singlecell/?ncid=so-link-660513-vt12&=&linkId=100000207171999#cid=an01_so-link_en-us).\
-As always, your thoughts and feedback are valued, as they contribute to the ongoing refinement and development of *rapids-singlecell*.
+This library is designed to accelerate single cell data analysis by utilizing the capabilities of GPU computing.
+Drawing inspiration from both the [scanpy](https://github.com/scverse/scanpy) library by Theis lab and the [rapids-single-cell-examples](https://github.com/clara-parabricks/rapids-single-cell-examples) library from Nvidia's RAPIDS team, it introduces GPU-optimized versions of their functions.
+While aiming to remain compatible with the original codes, the library's primary objective is to blend the computational strength of GPUs with the user-friendly nature of the scverse ecosystem.

 ## Installation
 ### Conda